Sundiata Acoli: Early life

 Acoli was born on January 14, 1937, in Decatur, Texas, and raised in Vernon, Texas.
-He graduated from high school in Texas aged 15, and graduated from Prairie View A&M University in 1956 with a degree in mathematics aged 19.
-After university, he became a computer analyst for NASA working at Edwards Air Force Base in California.
-In 1963 he moved to New York City, becoming involved in the civil rights movement, before moving again in the summer of 1964 to Mississippi, continuing that new Civil Rights activism.
+He graduated from high school in Texas at the age of 15, and graduated from Prairie View A&M University in 1956 with a degree in mathematics at age 19.
+After university, he became a computer analyst for NASA, working at Edwards Air Force Base in California.
+In 1963 he moved to New York City, becoming involved in the civil rights movement, before moving again in the summer of 1964 to Mississippi to continue his activism.

 Acoli was radicalised by the assassination of Martin Luther King in April 1968 and that same year joined the Harlem chapter of the Black Panther Party as its finance minister.
-He was arrested on April 2, 1969, in the Panther 21 conspiracy case, in which members were accused of planned coordinated bombing and long-range rifle attack on two police stations and an education office in New York City.
+He was arrested on April 2, 1969, in the Panther 21 conspiracy case, in which members were accused of planning coordinated bombing and long-range rifle attacks on two police stations and an education office in New York City.
 A group called Computer People for Peace raised $50,000 bail for him but it was rejected by the judge.
-Acoli and the other defendants were ultimately acquitted of all charges in that case.
+Acoli and the other defendants were ultimately acquitted of all charges in that case in 1971.